ysfmh14/llm-guided-selective-masking-augmentation/README.md

  - ***LEXICON_PATH:*** path to the domain lexicon file
  - ***LLM_MODEL:*** name of the LLM to use for sampling (e.g., "unsloth/Meta-Llama-3.1-8B-Instruct")
  - ***HF_TOKEN:*** Hugging Face access token for loading the LLM

+## 📁 Citation
+If you use this code, please cite the original paper:

+***Improving Text Classification in the One Health Context through Selective Masking Data Augmentation with LLM-Guided Sampling***
+## 📬 Contact
+If you have any questions, encounter issues with the code, or would like to know more about our work, please contact the corresponding author:

+📧 Personal email (permanent): ysfmh2002@gmail.com

+📧 Professional email (not sure if permanent): mahdoubi.youssef@usms.ac.ma